sameerkhurana10/DSOL_rv0.2/README.md

 `./run.sh --model deepsol3 --stage 2 --mode decode --device cpu data/protein_with_bio.data`

 The results corresponding to `--mode decode` will be saved in `results/reports/` folder.
-Note that we used `--stage 2` because we do not want to perform Data Preparation (model building) in this case.
+Note that we used `--stage 2` because we do not want to perform model building in this case.
 We already have the model to decode namely `deepsol1`, provided at `results/models/deepsol1`.
 The same follows for the models `deepsol2` and `deepsol3`.

 ## GPU